Joaquín "El Chapo" Guzmán Fast Facts

 1960s - Begins planting marijuana with his cousins.

-1970s - Begins running drugs to major Mexican cities and the US border and working with major drug traffickers such as Miguel Angel Felix Gallardo, leader of the Guadalajara.
+1970s - Begins running drugs to major Mexican cities and the US border and working with major drug traffickers such as Miguel Angel Felix Gallardo, leader of the Guadalajara Cartel.

 1980s - Member of the Guadalajara Cartel.
-After the arrest of Miguel Ángel Felix Gallardo, the cartel splits into factions.
+After the arrest of Felix Gallardo, the cartel splits into factions.
 Guzmán becomes leader of the Sinaloa Cartel Pacific coast faction.

-February 1992 - Police find the bodies of six Guzmán's top lieutenants dumped along Tijuana highways; the six men had been tortured and shot.
+February 1992 - Police find the bodies of six of Guzmán's top lieutenants dumped along Tijuana highways; the six men had been tortured and shot.

 November 1992 - Six people are gunned down at a discotheque in Puerto Vallarta by gunmen working for Guzmán, whose targets are traffickers in the Tijuana Cartel.